 Huntington Man Pleads Guilty to Federal Drug Crime

-HUNTINGTON, W.Va. – A Huntington man pleaded guilty today to a federal drug crime.
+HUNTINGTON, W.Va. -- Frederick Coleman, 32, of Huntington, pleaded guilty today to a federal drug crime.

-Midkiff pleaded guilty to possession with intent to distribute 50 grams or more of a mixture and substance containing methamphetamine and faces a mandatory minimum of five years in prison when he is sentenced on February 22, 2022.
+Coleman pleaded guilty to possession with intent to distribute heroin and faces up to 20 years in prison when he is sentenced on October 18, 2021.

 United States District Judge Robert C. Chambers presided over the hearing.
-Assistant U.S. Attorneys Courtney L. Cremeans and Joseph F. Adams are prosecuting the case.
+Assistant United States Attorney Nick Miller is handling the prosecution.